yonderblue/mongo-queue-java/README.md

 Java message queue using MongoDB as a backend
 Adheres to the 1.0.0 [specification](https://github.com/dominionenterprises/mongo-queue-specification).

+###This a forked version from https://github.com/gaillard/mongo-queue-java Compatible with mongo-java-driver 3.

 ##Features

  * Message selection and/or count via MongoDB query